Ulcer Care & Treatment | Center for Foot Care

 Importance of Ulcer Care and Treatment

-Proper care and treatment of diabetic foot ulcers are crucial to prevent complications and promote healing.
+Proper care and treatment of diabetic foot ulcers are crucial to prevent complications and promote wound healing.
 Neglecting foot ulcers can lead to severe infections and even amputation.

 Causes and Risk Factors